Input File XML Schema#

 A mesh must be defined for the simulation to be conducted on.
 The mesh can be structured or unstructured.
 Structured meshes are always internally generated while unstructured meshes may be generated internally or imported from an existing Exodus II file.
 Generated meshes in both frameworks are always regular uniformly spaced meshes.

-Mesh - Generate (Structured)
+Mesh - Generate (Structured)#

-The mesh section takes a dimension element which indicates if the mesh is 2D or 3D.
+element which indicates if the mesh is 2D or 3D.
 A 2D mesh can be given in 3D space with a third coordinate of 0.
 If a 2D mesh is specified this impacts other aspects of the input file.
 It is up to the user to ensure consistency within the input file.
 Other effected parts of the input file include region definitions and initial conditions which use coordinates, the material property permeability which must be specified using the correct subset of x, y, and z coordinates, and the initial condition velocity which also requires the correct subset of x, y, and z coordinates.

-This section also takes an element indicating how the mesh is to be internally generated.
-The generate element specifies the details about the number of cells in each direction and the low and high coordinates of the bounding box.
+element specifies the details about the number of cells in each direction and the low and high coordinates of the bounding box.
 It should be noted that in order to accommodate mesh refinement, the number of cells in each direction must be even.

-Finally, as in other sections, a comments element is provide to include any comments or documentation the user wishes.
+element is provide to include any comments or documentation the user wishes.

-Here is an example specification for internally generated mesh element for structured.
+Here is an example specification for internally generated mesh

 <mesh>